Honoring veterans on November 10

-St. Martin-in-the-Fields will honor veterans and the fallen in a special way on November 11.
-November 11 has special significance for our church, as it is the feast day of our namesake, St. Martin of Tours, who was once a Roman soldier.
+St. Martin-in-the-Fields will honor veterans and the fallen in a special way on Sunday, November 10.
+The date, November 11 has special significance for our church, as it is the feast day of our namesake, St. Martin of Tours, who was once a Roman soldier.
 Around the world, November 11 is remembered as Armistice Day or Veteran’s Day.

 Honor our veterans – bring a photo